CraneStation/wasmtime-wasi/lib/wasi/README.md

-This is the `wasmtime-wasi` crate, which implements the Capability-Oriented WebAssembly Syscalls (WASI) API.
+This is the `wasmtime-wasi` crate, which implements the WebAssembly System Interface (WASI) API.

 WASI is greatly inspired by and directly derived from [CloudABI].
 It differs in that it has aspirations to expand to a greater